-This form must be completed by all shortlisted applicants where a Disclosure and Barring Certificate (also known as a DBS), is required.
-The information disclosed on this form will not be kept with your application form during the application process.
+This form must be completed by all shortlisted candidates where a Disclosure and Barring Certificate (also known as a DBS), is required.
+The information disclosed on this form will not be kept with a candidate's application form during the application process.

-Policy statement on recruiting applicants with criminal records
+Policy statement on recruiting candidates with criminal records